 When we time frigid outreach to smack just before or after a decision-making individual’s concentrated window, we can amplify the response rates by as much as 40%.

-Not only are they opening the box, but they are also opening up their minds.
+Not only are they opening the box, but they’re also opening up their minds.

 The 3C Timing Framework: Clock, Context, and Cadence

-The playbook on cold email timing is not just about when something should happen.
+The playbook on cold email timing isn’t just about when something should happen.
 It also encompasses the more elusive qualities of how and why.
 Here’s our internal timing playbook.

 Clock: What’s their daily rhythm?
 Time your email to their routine, not yours.

-Context: What’s happening in their world — end of quarter, hiring surge, product launch?
-Leverage that.
+Context: What’s happening in their world , end of quarter, hiring surge, product launch? use that.

 Cadence: Timing isn’t just about the first touch.
 It’s when your second and third follow-up lands that often seals the deal.